 Ever wonder what it’s like to move from the city to a vacant rural property deep in the country?
 You can read about it all right here.
 This is the first chapter in my book about the experiences of my wife and I and our family as modern homesteaders on Manitoulin Island, Canada beginning in the mid-1980s.
 Woven throughout the story you’ll meet some of the people who’ve been part of the adventure so far.
 You’ll also experience something of what it’s like on Manitoulin Island, along with stories about tools, land, projects, gardening, farming, machines, metal, stone, good work, plus practical matters probably only interesting to people who are unusual like me . . .
-I hope you’re one of those people and that you find something here to enjoy.
+I hope you’re one of us people and that you find something here to enjoy.

 CHAPTER ONE: SURPRISED BY REALITY

 Aspirations can be strange things.
 That’s because when you begin to experience the reality of what you’ve been dreaming of, it’s often quite different from what you imagined.
 And this difference – the difference between theory and practice – can be discouraging and scary if you don’t expect it.
 The biggest “theory-meets-practice” event of my life so far happened on May 15, 1986.
-That was the day I woke up in a tent on Manitoulin Island, alone and 500 kilometres from my boyhood home.
+That was the day I woke up in a tent on Manitoulin Island, alone and 350 miles from my boyhood home.
 I was a homesick 22 year old with a few hundred dollars in the bank.
 I also happened to be completely drowning in regret of the worst sort – the regret that used to be enthusiasm.
 You know those beautiful angels that morphed into specters of death at the end of Raiders of the Lost Ark?
 I felt like the Nazi guy with the round glasses and melting face.
 All I could think of as I woke up in my tent on that bright morning in May was that I’d made a massive mistake.
 I’d blown all my money on a foolish dream and a useless piece of land in the middle of nowhere.
 I’d bitten off something way too big to chew, and I’d wasted a whole lot of time figuring that out.

 For the previous four years I’d dreamed of owning rural land of my own.
 It would be a quiet, beautiful place where I’d build my own house, fill it with furniture I made, grow food, raise animals, raise kids with my wife-to-be Mary, and heat with firewood.
 I’d be happy and free from the rat race.
 This was the dream that fueled me for years previously.
 But somehow, in the space of a couple of days, it had all turned to deep regret.

 Uncle Ken came back from WWI looking for a quiet place to live, and he found it on 4 acres along the water in a spot called Pointe-au-Baril, Ontario, Canada.
 Like many men of that time, he’d been swept up in the glorious fantasy of war.
 He joined the Canadian forces, but when he discovered that his unit would only have ceremonial duties in Canada, he went AWOL, got on a ship headed for England and joined the British forces to see some real fighting.
 He certainly did, too.
 He survived Paschendale, Ypres and the Dardanelles.
-He came back to Canada completely opposed to killing.
+He came back to Canada completely opposed to killing of any kind.
 He never ate meat again and wouldn’t even kill mosquitos.
 Uncle Ken died 8 years before I was born in 1963, but somehow his cabin dream settled in my soul anyway.

-Grandpa cooked for us both, kept the woodstove going when it got cold, and taught me to plane boards, cut firewood patiently with a Swede saw, drive a motorboat and play crokinole on the kitchen table at night.
+Grandpa cooked for us both, kept the woodstove going when it got cold, and taught me to plane boards, cut firewood patiently with a Swede saw, shoot a rifle, drive a motorboat and play crokinole on the kitchen table at night.
 As we flicked the little wooden disks across the crokinole board with the sound of crickets wafting in through open windows, we listened to Grandpa’s tube radio.
 It was AM only, ancient even at that time, and it took a few minutes to warm up after you turned it ON by clicking the wooden volume knob.
 Somehow, mysteriously to me as a boy, that old radio brought in stations from thousands of miles away at night.
 Only at night, though.
 During the day we got a few faint stations from other places in Ontario, only because there wasn’t anything local.
 But when summer nights came, it brought southern accents into the cottage kitchen, voices with friendly lilts from radio stations in Tennessee, Louisianna, New York, Florida, Kentucky and other far-flung places.
 The voices would wax and wane on their own as they came out of the radio.
 Sometimes there was music, other times radio dramas.
 I know now this sort of thing is called “skip transmission”, but at the time it was just part of the mystique of life outside the city for me.

 Can you see how a few years of this cottage stuff was enough to ruin me for anything other than some kind of country life?
-The whole thing came to a head in 1976, the summer I was 13 years old.
+The whole thing came to a head in 1975, the summer I was 12 years old.
 I’d taken on summer work by then to earn some money, and this took away most of my cottage time with Grandpa.
 One afternoon when I was covered in the nasty smelling, light green oil-based paint I was using to coat a garage for a neighbour, I felt like little Jackie Paper leaving Puff the Magic Dragon.
 I was growing up and I wasn’t at the cottage.
 That’s when a thought occurred to me.
 Surely there’s some way I can earn money and enjoy the cottage at the same time, right?
-This was the first time I remember thoughts that would eventually lead me to the country and the deeply satisfying work and life I have here.
+This was the first time I remember thoughts that would eventually lead me permanently to the country and the deeply satisfying work and life I have here.
 It’s like that good old song about Puff, but with a happy ending.

 Another thing that led me to the country was a flash of insight I had one evening while driving on a tractor with my high school friend Paul.
 We’d just finished a day’s work loading square bales of straw into a barn just outside the zone of suburbia that my house was in.
 I was 18 then, earning money in the summer before my last year of high school.

-“What’s involved in buying a piece of farmland,” I asked Paul, the idea having just flashed into my mind.
+“What’s involved in buying a piece of farmland,” I asked Paul, the idea of property ownership having just flashed into my mind.
 Paul was much more experienced with farm and rural life than I was.
 “What are taxes likely to be?
 How much can you earn farming?”
 These weren’t typical questions to be asked by a young man who’s dad wore a suit every day and carried a briefcase to work, but I asked them anyway.

 What was my motivation?
 I didn’t know fully at the time, but I do now.
 As 19th century philosopher Henry David Thoreau said, I wanted “to live deliberately, to front only the essential facts of life, and see if I could not learn what it had to teach, and not, when I came to die, discover that I had not lived.”